NREL/EnergyPlus/design/FY2022/NFP-Latent_Sizing.md

 ## Transition Requirements ##

 If new Sizing:Zone input fields are inserted within this object a transition is required to insert 7 blank fields.
 If these fields are added to the end of the object, no transition is required.
+Currently no transition is required.

 ## Outputs Description ##